weygoldt/labstarter/5_remote_computing.md

 ssh efish@remote-host.am28.uni-tuebingen.de
 ```

+You are now in a terminal session on this machine and can do anything you
+can also do on your local machine!

 All computers have a host name.
 Usually, a sticker on the front of the machine
 contains the host name.
 For example, if the machine is called `torpedo`: